ricco24/fibaro-hc3-influx/README.md

 - *max_calls* - How many maximum times will be events API called (or until last event from HC3 reached)

 #### log:refreshStates

 #### log:weather
+Simply loads weather data from HC3 **/weather** API endpoint and log them with **current timestamp** into InfluxDB.

 #### log:diagnostics
+Loads diagnostics data about HC3 system like - cpu load, memory, storage and store them into InfluxDB with **current timestamp**.